gl-inet/docs3.x/docs/setup/gl-ap1300/first_time_setup.md

 ---

+There is a video tutorial about the setup, please check out [here](#video-tutorial).

 ## 1. Power on

 Plug the power cable into the power port of the router.
 Make sure you are using a standard **12V/2A** power adapter.
 Also, you could plug in the Ethernet cable with PoE power.
 The PoE injector should be compatible with active or passive **48V 802.3at** standard.
 Otherwise it may cause malfunction.